Part XIV: Execution Matters

 (a) he is able to provide his answers to the questionnaire by way of an affidavit or statutory declaration; and

-(b) the counsel for the Judgment Creditor agrees to discharge the Order for Examination at the examination hearing.
+(b) the counsel for the Judgment Creditor agrees to apply for a discharge of the Order for Examination at the examination hearing.

 101. Committal proceedings